nickdip/Connect-4/README.md

 **helpers.py**

-This contains global variables that are used throughout.
+<p>This contains global variables that are used throughout.
 Here, the default height and width of the board as well as the symbols can be changed.
-It also includes the default values for calculating the board score.
+It also includes the default values for calculating the board score. </p>

 **main.py**
-This is the main file that runs when playing throughthe terminal.
-Objects for each player are created here and each turn is taken through this file.
+<p>This is the main file that runs when playing throughthe terminal.
+Objects for each player are created here and each turn is taken through this file.</p>

 **board.py**
-This file ceates a board with each 'slot' being an object.
-It contains functions to display the board, it also contains a special function that will print a desired attribute of a slot for testing purposes if required.
+<p>This file ceates a board with each 'slot' being an object.
+It contains functions to display the board, it also contains a special function that will print a desired attribute of a slot for testing purposes if required.</p>

 The board has several attributes: